 I’m talking about expensive electronic devices that can be plugged into electrical outlets, even if only temporarily.
-I’m not talking about devices that can only be powered by batteries (like an Amazon Kindle is normally powered).
+I’m not talking about devices that can only be powered by batteries.

 While you can get away with using only one of the options, you can actually use all three at the same time.
 Such a setup doesn’t make sense for anything but your most expensive devices.
 For most kitchen appliances, none of them are necessary.
 I mean, how expensive is that toaster anyway?

 For desktop computers, televisions and devices of this nature, you should use a surge protector at the very least.
-Its purpose is to prevent higher than normal voltages from burning out the power supply on your electronic device.
+Its purpose is to prevent higher than normal voltages from burning out the power supply of your electronic device.

 You have to be careful what you’re buying when you buy a surge protector.
-As the saying goes, you get what you pay for and if you buy the cheapest surge protector you can find, it probably won’t do what it’s supposed to do.
+As the saying goes, you get what you pay for.
+If you buy the cheapest surge protector you can find, it probably won’t do what it’s supposed to do.

 An automatic voltage regulator maintains a steady voltage, usually 110 in the United States and 220 internationally.
 The automatic voltage regulators I buy in the Philippines usually have three 220v outlets and one 110v outlet.